Azure/caf-terraform-landingzones/templates/platform/level0/README.md

 ## Introduction
-This directory contains details around the configurations which are deployed to the config.
+This directory contains details around the configurations which are deployed to the resources.
 All the components are deployed in a layered approach.

 ### Level 0
 Deployment Elements  | Resources Deployed